 Iron is an essential mineral that’s primarily obtained through dietary intake.
 This mineral has complex biochemistry and is responsible for several physiological functions, such as red blood cell formation, cognitive function, and immune reactions.

 Iron is integral for hematopoiesis (i.e., the process of producing white and red blood cells).
-More specifically, hemoglobin (the protein responsible for carrying oxygen inside the RBCs) needs iron to bind oxygen, which will be transported to various organs and tissues.
+More specifically, haemoglobin (the protein responsible for carrying oxygen inside the RBCs) needs iron to bind oxygen, which will be transported to various organs and tissues.

 To prevent iron deficiency or reduce its impacts on your body, you should opt for iron-rich foods and high levels of vitamin C.

 You see, vitamin C is crucial for the initial transformation of iron from the ferric to the ferrous form, which is vital for absorbing this mineral.
 (3)

 In fact, researchers found that taking iron supplements with vitamin C significantly increases the concentration of iron in the bloodstream, which prevents and treats iron deficiency anemia.

 Copper mainly aids wound healing by promoting angiogenesis and producing stabilization extracellular matrix proteins.